 The other day, someone I remember doing some web form/CGI programming for back in the mid-nineties, Jake Steingart, friended me on facebook.
 I hadn’t spoken to him in many years and was delighted to learn that he still is working the ‘net.

 He posted a link on facebook to a video he made himself, where he discusses direct marketing principles applied to social media.
-Great stuff.
-You can watch it on his site here.
+Great stuff.*

 In it he talks about “training your list”, specifically teaching your facebook friends to ignore your posts by continuing to post stuff that nobody engages with.
 If your posts aren’t getting interacted with, your friends will habituate towards considering you irrelevant – after all the crowd advocated that judgement by not replying, right?
 His point is that if you’re posting stuff nobody cares about – STOP.
 It’s actually hurting you.